skooids/button-library/README.md

 # Button Library
 These are some usefull buttons that i know or made.
-Some of the buttons inside this repository isn't mine (some are from `http://w3schools.com`).
+Some of the buttons inside this repository aren't mine (some are from `http://w3schools.com`).

 ## Table of Content